jpmorganchase/Phantom/docs/user/supertypes.rst

 fixed values or 'Sampler' classes.
 Each time the supertype is sampled, a new 'type' object is created containing the sampled values, and is attached to the respective agent.

+TODO: add general example of initing env

 .. code-block:: python

-    ph.train(
+    ph.utils.rllib.train(
         ...
-        agent_supertypes={
+        env_config={
+            "agent_supertypes": {
                 "SIMPLE_AGENT": SimpleAgentSupertype(
                     # When training is run, for each episode the 'skill_weight' parameter
                     # will be uniformly sampled from the range 0.0 to 1.0:
                     skill_weight: UniformSampler(0.0, 1.0)
                 )
             }
+        }
         ...
     )

 Afterwards, when we call the rollout method we instead initialise each supertype with either fixed values or 'Range' classes:

+TODO: update

 .. code-block:: python